 In June 2016, the Financial Accounting Standards Board (the "FASB") issued ASU 2016-13, "Financial Instruments - Credit Losses" (Topic 326).
 ASU 2016-13 provides for a new impairment model which requires measurement and recognition of expected credit losses for most financial assets and certain other instruments, including but not limited to accounts receivable.
 ASU 2016-13 will become effective for the Company on January 1, 2023 and early adoption is permitted.
-The Company does not anticipate the adoption of this standard will have a material impact on our consolidated financial statements.
+The Company is currently evaluating the guidance and its impact to the financial statements.